 Bigger Than Being Right

-We live in a cancel culture that is quick to cut others off in being dismissive that has leaped into how we how handle our interpersonal personal relationships.
-There are so many worldly influences in memes, false messagers, and pop culture references that insist that we cut everyone off in not wasting energy to nurture our relationships during conflicts.
-I too was guilty of the cut off spirit in not knowing how to effectively handle conflicts before growing in my relationship with Christ, but I tend now to delicately reevaluate a connection before I make a decision to create distance from someone after several offensives have happened that resulted in it being more detrimental in maintaining a relationship with it being unhealthy.
-Most of us have had a moment were we acted heavily from emotion, pass hurts, biasedness, and hang ups that created a conflict that nudges at our spirit deep down to know that we have to take ownership in apologizing.
-I’ve completely had to put my tail between my legs in reaching out in acknowledging what I did was wrong in some very embarrassing moments that I’m not so proud of to apologize for to someone in choosing peace over pride.
+Most of us have had a moment where we acted from emotion, hurt, bias or hang ups that created a conflict.
+If that conflict nudges at our spirit deep down within our consciousness we have to take ownership in apologizing.
+I’ve completely had to put my tail between my legs in reaching out in acknowledging that I did something wrong in some very embarrassing moments.
+I’m not too proud to apologize to someone in valuing the relationship in choosing peace over pride.
 It’s easier to admit that we were wronged than admitting that WE ARE WRONG.
-Thankfully, though in referencing Philippians 4:13 “I can do all things through Christ which strengthens me” that can also be applied in putting our pride to the side and admitting our faults and making peace with others and doing our best to create harmony rather than drama and conflict in our lives.
-If there is someone that deep down you really care about or a relationship that will need to be at best cordial with for a bigger picture, I would like to encourage you to pray and ask for guidance on how to reach out to this particular person in making it right in offering a sincere apology for your part.
+Thankfully, though in referencing Philippians 4:13 “I can do all things through Christ which strengthens me” we can also apply that in putting our pride to the side and admitting our faults in making peace with others.
+We can create a life of harmony rather than drama and conflict in our lives.
+If there is someone that deep down you really care about or a relationship that will need to be at best cordial with for a bigger picture, I would like to encourage you to prayerfully make it right.
+Ask Christ for guidance on how to reach out to this particular person in offering a sincere apology for your part.

 Acts 17: 30